peter-yanase/obsidian-advanced-ruby/README.md

 ---

-Advanced Ruby provides robust, language‑independent ruby annotation rendering and editing for [Obsidian](https://github.com/obsidianmd).
+Advanced Ruby enables complex, language-independent ruby annotation rendering and editing for [Obsidian](https://github.com/obsidianmd).

-While ruby is commonly used to show the pronunciation of Japanese and other East Asian characters, it can be applied to annotate any kind of text.
+While ruby is commonly used to show the pronunciation of Japanese and other East Asian characters, it can be used to annotate any kind of text.

-This plugin supports the full range of Unicode, making it suitable not only for phonetic guides but also for semantic glosses and layered annotations.
+This plugin supports the full range of Unicode, making it suitable not only for phonetic guides but also for semantic glosses or layered annotations.

 It renders Markdown ruby syntax (`{base|ruby}`) as HTML ruby tags (`<ruby>base<rt>ruby</rt></ruby>`) without modifying your notes.